Skip to content

 Let children live well, let life be without obstruction.”

-The centre of the mountain was an enclosed amphitheatre, a deep pan filled with coloured prayer flags tied to bushes and high above on the rock face were petroglyphs whose stories came from a distant age.
-There were singing caves, when the wind blew in and out and all around.
-There were plastic models, house and cow, every kind of baby doll, placed on ledges looking inward.
-From this calm underworld, an icy crevasse split the rock, and they climbed upwards, slipping often, and wondering how they safely could come back down.
+It is filled with more coloured flags tied to bushes.
+High above on rock faces are petroglyphs whose stories come from a distant age.
+There are singing caves, when the wind blows in and out and all around.
+There are plastic models, house and cow, baby dolls, placed on ledges looking inward.

-The songs of bee and grasshopper were loud upon the upper meadow.
-An arctic halo had formed around the sun, ice crystals in the altostratus, a falcon circled over the quivering grass.
+The hidden mountains always know more than we do.
+Their songs of bee and grasshopper are loud in the upper meadow.
+An arctic halo surrounds the sun, ice crystals in the altostratus.

 And lift your face to the sun, shut your eyes and let the rich red colour form.
 Sounds will fade.
 Soon there will be silence.
-Indeed that day all was hushed.
-Each insect and bird became suddenly silent, and even the wind this high ceased all movement.

-In each such holy places of old, a song deeper than silence still was calling from the land.
+In each such holy places of old, a song deeper than silence still is calling from the land.
+It comes from inside the mountains hidden in mountains.

 Jules Pretty